JetBrains/intellij-sdk-docs/topics/tutorials/code_inspections.md

 The inspection description is an HTML file.
 The description is displayed in the upper right panel of the <control>Inspections</control> settings dialog when an inspection is selected from the list.

-See the [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in the IntelliJ Platform UI Guidelines on important guidelines for writing the description.
+See the [Inspections](inspections.md) topic in UI Guidelines on important guidelines for writing the description.

 Implicit in using [`LocalInspectionTool`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInspection/LocalInspectionTool.java) in the class hierarchy of the inspection implementation means following some conventions.